 Reasonable accommodation will be made to facilitate each student's progress.
 Such accommodation, however, can not compromise animal well-being or the safety of the people involved.
 Therefore, it may not be possible to accommodate all disabilities and allow for successful completion of the Doctor of Veterinary Medicine degree program.

-Contact our Disability Services for Students office for additional information regarding support.
+Contact our Access and Equity Services office for additional information regarding support.

 - Saskatchewan Freedom of Information and Protection of Privacy Act

 - Canada's Personal Information Protection and Electronic Documents Act

 Privacy is defined as the protection of the collection, storage, destruction and dissemination of personal information.